JuliaDiffusionBayes/ObservationSchemes.jl/docs/src/manual/single_observation.md

 ```@docs
 ObservationSchemes.Observation
 ```
-and must have methods
+which has methods
 ```@docs
 ObservationSchemes.eltype
 ObservationSchemes.size
 ObservationSchemes.length
 ```
-implemented for them.
+automatically implemented for it.
 The idea is to decorate each recorded data-point with such structs, and in doing so, encode the way in which it was collected.

 We implemented two concrete structs that may be used for defining a single observation:
 - `LinearGsnObs`: to encode observations of the linear transformations of the underlying process disturbed by Gaussian noise